 Operator Performance Laboratory

 The Operator Performance Laboratory (OPL) is a flight test organization at the University of Iowa.
 The lab specializes in civilian and military flight testing and assessment of technologies in operational contexts, such as flight in degraded visual environments and GPS-denied environments.
-Quantification of data link and sensor performance for manned and unmanned aircraft in such an operational context is an area of focus.
+One area of focus is the quantification of data link and sensor performance for manned and unmanned aircraft in such an operational context.
 OPL develops, tests, and evaluates helmet-mounted displays (HMDs), synthetic vision systems, live virtual constructive (LVC) training systems, physiological-based workload measurement systems, pilot spatial orientation enhancement systems, and embedded flight simulation capabilities.

 Unmanned aircraft operations include test flights supporting commercial unmanned aircraft systems (UAS) autonomy, 5th- and 6th-generation manned-unmanned teaming (MUMT) concepts, and the extension of LVC toward MUMT.
 The OPL team developed the Cognitive Assessment Tool Set (CATS), which is able to accurately quantify human cognitive workload using a flight-approved sensor package.
 CATS has been used in many flight tests as the data collection and analysis tool for pilot behavior in real-world flight environments.
 OPL pioneered the development and testing of LVC technology that blends ground-based battlespace simulations with airborne testbeds equipped with radar and weapons simulators that can employ simulated ordnance for effect in distributed simulation environments.
 This capability has been demonstrated many times, including at the Interservice/Industry Training Simulation Education Conference.
 In 2004, the OPL team developed and tested a synthetic vision system that was subsequently commercialized by Dynon Avionics under the brand name Skyview.
 This system has sold over 10,000 units and is flying in thousands of aircraft.

 OPL has performed many flight test projects on its fleet of aircraft, exceeding a total 2,400 flight hours of developmental test and evaluation and operational test and evaluation data collection.
 OPL has 10 instrumented research aircraft.
 These include two L-29 fighter jet trainers, two MI-2 twin-turbine helicopters, one A-36 Bonanza, one Cessna 172, three TBM 3M UAS (62 lbs), and one Vapor 55 (55 lbs).
 The OPL L-29s are the only tactical jet research aircraft that are equipped with the F-35 HMD.
-The OPL MI-2 is a one-of-a-kind sensor platform with a conformal HMD using full-color symbology showing threats and obstacles acquired by its suite of onboard sensors.
-Each OPL aircraft also is a flight simulator.
+The OPL MI-2 is a one-of-a-kind sensor platform with a conformal HMD using full-color symbology to show threats and obstacles acquired by its suite of onboard sensors.
+Each OPL aircraft is also a flight simulator.
 Additionally, the OPL has a Boeing 737-800 full flight deck simulator, an unmanned aerial vehicle (UAV) ground control station simulator, a fast jet simulator, and deployable command and control (C2) bus as well as a C2 high mobility multipurpose wheeled vehicle for use as a forward command node in rugged terrain.
-OPL has an extensive telemetry infrastructure that is deployable.
-OPL’s flight support system also is deployable using mobile tool control, spares, jigs, and jacks, among other means.
+OPL has an extensive deployable telemetry infrastructure.
+OPL’s flight support system is also deployable using mobile tool control, spares, jigs, and jacks, among other means.

 Industrial and Systems Engineering Courses